 About the Author

 Anna Kander is a Pushcart Prize-nominated author in the Midwest.
-She trained as a psychotherapist and remains licensed to practice.
+She trained as a psychotherapist.
 Her first poetry collection is Slide a Mirror to Me (Transcendent Zero, 2017).

 Her contemporary poetry and fiction have also appeared in Gone Lawn, Ellipsis, Leveler, Train, and other magazines, and her speculative poetry has been featured on the back cover of Star*Line, the journal of the Science Fiction & Fantasy Poetry Association.